Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder

 The variance $\sigma$ of latent variables $\bf{z}$ is shown in rose plots in Figure \ref{fig6}.
 The angular location of a bar represents the value of $\sigma$, clockwise from 0 to 1.
 The radius of the bar measures the frequency of different $\sigma$ values from 0 to 100.
 As the coupling $\kappa$ increases, the range and the average value of these standard deviations decrease.
 To be specific, when $\kappa = 0$, $\sigma$ of all dimensions in all 5000 batches range from 0.09 to 0.72; when $\kappa = 0.025$, $\sigma$ ranges from 0.02 to 0.3; when $\kappa = 0.05$, $\sigma$ ranges from 0.001 to 0.09; when $\kappa = 0.1$, $\sigma$ ranges from 0.00007 to 0.06.
-These results may be the reason why images generated by modified coupled model have better clarity than those generated by regular VAE.
-Since the reduced standard deviation means less fluctuation of values of $\bf{z}$, the values of $\bf{x'}$ generated by those stable $\bf{z}$ in the decoder are more certain and concentrated.
-Thus, the output images, which are determined by values of $\bf{x'}$, are generated with higher clarity.

 However, here is an issue, as coupling parameter $\kappa$ increases, the variational component of the latent space diminishes.
 One possible method to address this problem is to use heavy-tail distribution in the latent layer. \citet{chen2020use} and \citet{Nelson2020} used the Student's t as the distribution \cite{takahashi2018student} of the latent layer to incorporate heavy-tail decay.